 Ingredients

-- 1 pound dry Great Northern or navy beans
+- 1 pound dry Great Northern beans or navy beans

 - water, enough to cover dry beans by 2-inches for overnight soak